Orlando Itinerary – two weeks in Orlando

 LESS THRILLS MORE CHILLS

 By now, we were pretty tired from pounding the theme park pavements and decided a rest day chilling by the pool at our hotel was in order.
+When recommending a plan for 2 weeks in Orlando, I always suggest rest days.
+It’s easy to try and cram as much as possible into your Orlando itinerary but long days in the theme parks can be tiring and a pool day is just the medicine to recharge your batteries.
 As well as a huge pool with a slide, inflatables and ‘beach-style’ chill area, Sapphire Falls also has an outdoor restaurant bar, the Drhum Club Kantine, with full waiter service bringing drinks and snacks to your umbrella.
 We sampled more than a few colourful cocktails too!

 7pm: DINNER: We headed to the entertainment hub at Sand Lake Drive and ate at Rocco’s Tacos Tequila Bar (it’s more family-friendly than it sounds but the bar does serve some lethal cocktails to the over-21s and non-drivers!).
 Here, they make fresh guacamole at your table to your specifications, which in my case is less onion and extra limes, and the atmosphere is buzzing.
 If you’re in Orlando without kids, this is also a fun place for a night out with a choice of bars and lively patios to party on.